zedlopez/ifm/The Recipe Book.md

 ^^{characters (people): combat}^^{combat}^^{randomness: combat with random results}^^{use options: catalogue: `undo prevention} ^^{undo prevention+useopt+}^^{>UNDO}
 Not all characters are friendly, and there are times when we may want to include a fight sequence.
 There are a number of ways to approach this, depending on whether we want to offer the player a random outcome, a predetermined one, or a combat sequence that depends partly on strategy or on having the proper equipment.

-[Lanista 1] demonstrates randomized combat in the style of a role-playing game.
+[Lanista 1] demonstrates randomised combat in the style of a role-playing game.
 The player has a partially random chance of doing any given amount of damage; both the player and their opponent have hit points, and whichever one runs out first dies.
 [Lanista 2] continues this idea, but includes weapons that affect the amount of of damage done.
 [Red Cross] by itself implements a command that we might use to find out how strong characters are at the moment.

 A word of warning about designing such sequences: a player who gets a roll they don't like always has the option of ``undo``ing a turn and re-rolling.
 This means that they can always win a random battle sooner or later; bad luck only means that it takes them longer (so they get more bored and irritated as they play through).
 It is possible to turn off ``undo`` implementation with